 If your roof is showing signs of aging and/or has suffered storm damage, leaks, or other problems, it may be a good idea to consider replacing it.
-Replacing an older, damaged or failing roof, rather than repeatedly paying for roof repairs, can be worth the investment whether you intend to stay in your home for several decades or plan to sell soon.
+Replacing an older, damaged, or failing roof, rather than repeatedly paying for roof repairs, can be worth the investment whether you intend to stay in your home for several decades or plan to sell soon.

 A leaky roof is one of the most common reasons homeowners need roof repairs or reroofing.
-If you’ve seen water stains inside your home that run across ceilings or run down your walls, the cause could be a leaky roof.
+If you have seen water stains inside your home that run across ceilings or run down your walls, the cause could be a leaky roof.
 Finding the source of the roof leak can often be tricky, but a certified roofing contractor can help with the process.

 Rotting framing and roof sheathing

 Wet or destroyed insulation

 The Extent of Roof Damage

 If you are deciding between a roof repair or roof replacement, then it is likely your roof has either deteriorated in appearance and/or has suffered other physical damage.
 Working with a trusted roofing contractor can help you better understand the extent of any roof damage you may have so you can make the right decision for your home and budget.

 Signs of roof damage will differ slightly between various types of roofing material but generally fall into two main categories: aesthetic damage and structural damage.

 Curled or cupped edges on asphalt or wood shingles

 Missing granules and bald spots on asphalt shingles